 Use 1 x 4 pieces of lumber, measure and cut the wood using a saw.

-Use a staple gun to staple the crates into the base.
+Use a nail gun to nail the crates into the base.
 You will need to flip over the crates to do this step.

-Once your frame is all stapled to the crates you can screw in the wheels!
+Once your frame is all nailed to the crates you can screw in the wheels!

 I used 2″ castor wheels and found they were a perfect size.
 We used 5 of them.
 I wanted to add one in the center for extra support- but you don’t have to, it should be fine with the 4 wheels with the frame.